CoderSadia/bmi_calculator_with_go/README.md

 Obese : BMI ≥ 30

 Simple and user-friendly command-line interface.

+# Running the Program :

+Save the code in a file,  bmi_calculator.go.

+Open a terminal and navigate to the file's directory.

+Run the following commands:

+bash: go run bmi_calculator.go

+Input your weight and height as prompted.